judasgutenberg/solarcontroller_slave/README.md

 This goes with the Masterman2 sketch to control a solar hot water system.
 The master and slave communicate via I2C.

+Note: the .pde version dates to the first release of the Arduino IDE.
+I later migrated it to an .ino file compatible with more modern versions of the IDE.